-In rare cases a bowel disease can lead to complications.
-In Crohn's disease intestinal obstruction is a possible complication that must be treated immediately.
-The formation of scars after a relapse can lead to constrictions which, in the worst case, can lead to intestinal obstruction.
-It is also possible that intestinal rupture may occur, in which the intestinal contents enter the abdominal cavity and can trigger life-threatening infections.
-In such emergencies, you must seek immediate hospital treatment.Complications are also conceivable with ulcerative colitis.
+In rare cases, bowel diseases can lead to complications.
+With Crohn's disease, intestinal obstruction is a possible complication that must be treated immediately.
+The formation of scars after a relapse can lead to constrictions which, in the worst-case scenario, can lead to intestinal obstruction.
+It is also possible that intestinal ruptures may occur where objects in the intestine can enter the abdominal cavity and can trigger life-threatening infections.
+In such emergencies, you must seek immediate medical treatment.Complications are also possible with ulcerative colitis.
 Not only can intestinal perforation occur, but also a toxic megacolon.
-This in turn can lead to a life-threatening intestinal obstruction.
-Strong attacks can also lead to bleeding in the intestine, which can lead to severe blood loss.
-In this case, blood transfusions and surgery may be necessary.
+This, in turn, can lead to a life-threatening intestinal obstruction.
+In some cases, this can also lead to bleeding in the intestine which can lead to severe blood loss.
+If this happens, blood transfusions and surgery may be necessary.